ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 Notifications can be delivered with two different mechanisms:

-- Callback - using a subscription server where mbed DS actively sends the notifications.
+- Callback - using a subscription server where mbed Device Connector actively sends the notifications.
-- The Long polling
+- The Long polling.

 The notifications are delivered in JSON format.